 - Place the tin on a wire cooling rack and cut the flapjack into squares and leave in the tin until completely cold.

 The Flapjack keeps well stored in an airtight tin.

 Alternatives for Traditional Flapjack Recipe

-The recipe above is a traditional flapjack, but there are also many, many alternatives - restricted by your imagination.
-Below are a few of my favourite flapjacks, so fun to ring the changes.
+The recipe above is a traditional flapjack, but there are also many, many options - restricted by your imagination.
+Below are a few of my favourites as it is fun to ring the changes.